kazurayam/KatalonStudio_transforming_execution0.log_by_XSLT/README.md

 </xsl:transform>
 ```

-The stylesheet does everything to transform the input XML into the output.
+The stylesheet does everything needed to transform the input XML into the output.
 It's such concise.
 I love the expressiveness of XSLT.

 ### Output XML